Lundalogik/LimeBootstrapAppStore/Embrello/README.md

 DESIGNED BY: Joakim Lindblom, Lundalogik AB

 ## About ##
 Embrello offers a new and different way to look at LIME Pro data.
-Embrello lives in the Panes next to the calendar, inbox and browser and lets you view the records in your current tab as cards on a Kanban style board (think Trello, LeanKit Kanban etc.).
+Embrello lives in the Panes next to the Limelight, browser, calendar and inbox and lets you view the records in your current tab as cards on a Kanban style board (think Trello, LeanKit Kanban etc.).
 This gives you a good overview and offers a different way to view your data besides the classic LIME Pro list.

 ## Features ##